vlandero/ChatApp/README.md

-This is the app that helped me understand socket.io and socket based applications
+This is the chat app that helped me understand socket.io and socket based applications